I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportissuedpc.md

 <p>The <b>StorPortIssueDpc</b> routine returns <b>TRUE</b> if the DPC was successfully inserted into the DPC queue, and <b>FALSE</b> otherwise. </p>

 ## -remarks
-<p>The <b>StorPortIssueDpc</b>  routine calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552185">KeInsertQueueDpc</a> kernel routine to queue the DPC.
+<p>The <b>StorPortIssueDpc</b>  routine calls the <a href="..\wdm\nf-wdm-keinsertqueuedpc.md">KeInsertQueueDpc</a> kernel routine to queue the DPC.
 The <b>KeInsertQueueDpc</b> kernel routine does not allow a DPC to be queued multiple times.
 Thus, if the DPC object specified by the <i>Dpc</i> parameter is already in the DPC queue, <b>KeInsertQueueDpc</b> ignores the queue request.
-This ensures that a deferred routine initialized with <a href="https://msdn.microsoft.com/library/windows/hardware/ff567110">StorPortInitializeDpc</a> is always synchronized with itself.
-In other words, the caller does not need to sequentialize calls to the <b>StorPortIssueDpc</b> routine to ensure that multiple instances the routine do not run simultaneously. </p>

-<p>If a miniport driver has multiple work-items that must be performed by the same DPC, the miniport driver must ensure that each work item completes before issuing the DPC for the next work item. </p>

-<p>The <b>StorPortIssueDpc</b>  routine calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552185">KeInsertQueueDpc</a> kernel routine to queue the DPC.
-The <b>KeInsertQueueDpc</b> kernel routine does not allow a DPC to be queued multiple times.
-Thus, if the DPC object specified by the <i>Dpc</i> parameter is already in the DPC queue, <b>KeInsertQueueDpc</b> ignores the queue request.
-This ensures that a deferred routine initialized with <a href="https://msdn.microsoft.com/library/windows/hardware/ff567110">StorPortInitializeDpc</a> is always synchronized with itself.
+This ensures that a deferred routine initialized with <a href="..\storport\nf-storport-storportinitializedpc.md">StorPortInitializeDpc</a> is always synchronized with itself.
 In other words, the caller does not need to sequentialize calls to the <b>StorPortIssueDpc</b> routine to ensure that multiple instances the routine do not run simultaneously. </p>

 <p>If a miniport driver has multiple work-items that must be performed by the same DPC, the miniport driver must ensure that each work item completes before issuing the DPC for the next work item. </p>